Be the first to review “Blowback: Impacts of the New Militarism” Cancel reply

 Blowback: Impacts of the New Militarism

-The United States operates hundreds of military bases around the world.
-It’s a form of colonialism that is expanding under the Bush Administration’s post-9/11 doctrine of pre-emptive war.
-Supporting a far-flung military empire generates large profits for many US-based corporations.
-It’s terrific for weapons manufacturers like Lockheed Martin and Northrop Grumman and for support contractors like Halliburton.
-Increasingly, many people worldwide are angry with having to live with Uncle Sam in uniform in their backyard.
+The CIA coined the term “blowback” to describe the unintended results of U.S. covert operations abroad.
+It was first used in connection with Operation Ajax, the Agency’s 1953 coup in Iran overthrowing the democratic government of Mohammad Mossadegh.
+The United States today has hundreds of military bases around the world.
+It’s a form of domination that greatly expanded under the Bush Administration’s post-9/11 so-called War on Terror.
+Supporting a far-flung military empire generates large profits for many U.S. corporations.
+It’s terrific for weapons manufacturers like Lockheed Martin, Raytheon, Boeing and Northrop Grumman and for contractors like Halliburton, DynCorp and Fluor.
+Not surprisingly, many people from Iraq to Japan are angry with having to live with Uncle Sam in uniform in their backyard.

 Speaker